stonegold546/cohens_d_calculators/README.md

 ### Partial omega-squared

-This formula for partial omega-squared applies only when all our factors are manipulated not measured, and there are no covariates (Carroll & Nordholm, 1975).
+This formula for partial omega-squared applies only when all our factors are manipulated not measured, and there are no covariates.
+It is equation 10 in Carroll and Nordholm (1975).

 ![equation](http://latex.codecogs.com/gif.latex?%5Comega_%7Bp%7D%5E%7B2%7D%3D%5Cfrac%7BF-1%7D%7BF%20+%20%5Cfrac%7Bdf_%7B2%7D%20+%201%7D%7Bdf_%7B1%7D%7D%7D)